-58. Review Panel
+58. Review panel

-- (1) When the Minister thinks it necessary on account of any of the grounds mentioned in subsection (3), the Minister may, subject to subsection (7), appoint five persons, from a list of persons referred to in subsection (4) - - (a) having qualifications, wide knowledge and experience in legal, administrative, economic, financial, trade, engineering, scientific or technical matters; and - (b) of whom not more than three are of the same sex, to constitute a Review Panel to adjudicate on application for -
+- (1) From the list of persons referred to in subsection (4), the Minister may appoint five persons- - (a) having qualifications, wide knowledge and experience in legal, administrative, economic, financial, trade, engineering, scientific or technical matters; and - (b) of whom not more than three are of the same sex, to constitute a Review Panel to adjudicate on-

-- (i) review; - (ii) suspension, debarment and disqualification of bidders and suppliers; or - (iii) any other matter that the Minister may refer to the Review Panel for its consideration.
+- (i) application for review; - (ii) the suspension, debarment and disqualification of bidders and suppliers; or - (iii) any other matter that the Minister may refer to the Review Panel for its consideration.

-- (2) The Minister must appoint one of the members of the Review Panel as the Chairperson of the Panel. - (3) The Minister must - - (a) exercise the powers under subsection (1) on the grounds of allegations made in the application submitted to the Review Panel in terms of section 59 of this Act; and - (b) constitute more than one Review Panel during the same period as the circumstances may require. - (4) The Minister must compile a list of 15 persons with qualifications referred to in subsection (1)(a) after an invitation of expressions of interest and publish the list in the Gazette, and may update it annually, when necessary. - (5) A member of the Review Panel holds office for the duration of the existence of such matter or for such period as the Minister at the date of appointment of the member may determine, but a member must - - (a) vacate the office, after giving the Minister 30 days written notice of his or her intention to resign; or - (b) vacate the office if the Minister, having regard to subsection (6), so requests. - (6) The Minister may at any time remove - - (a) the name of a person from a list referred to in subsection (4) who is guilty of - - (i) misconduct, default or breach of trust in the performance of his or her functions in any capacity; or - (ii) an offence of such nature that warrants the termination of the appointment of the member, after having given the person a reasonable opportunity to be heard; or
+- (2) The Minister must appoint one of the members of the Review Panel as the Chairperson of the Panel. - (3) The Minister must constitute more than one Review Panel during the same period as the circumstances may require.

+- (4) The Minister must compile a list of 15 persons with qualifications referred to in subsection (1)(a) after an invitation of expressions of interest and publish the list in the Gazette, and may update it annually, when necessary. - (5) A member of the Review Panel holds office for the duration of the existence of such matter or for such period as the Minister at the date of appointment of the member may determine, but a member must- - (a) vacate the office, after giving the Minister 30 days written notice of his or her intention to resign; or - (b) vacate the office if the Minister, having regard to subsection (6), so requests. - (6) The Minister may at any time remove- - (a) the name of a person from a list referred to in subsection (4) who is guilty of - - (i) misconduct, default or breach of trust in the performance of his or her functions in any capacity; or - (ii) an offence of such nature that warrants the termination of the appointment of the member, after having given the person a reasonable opportunity to be heard; or